Premium vs Budget Insurance: How Not to Get Ripped Off in 2026

 Opening Gambit

-"I've been with [Company] for [X] years and received my renewal quote.
-I've also gotten quotes from [Competitor 1] and [Competitor 2] that are significantly lower for similar coverage.
+"I've been with your current insurer for [X] years and received my renewal quote.
+I've also gotten quotes from Aviva and Direct Line that are significantly lower for similar coverage.
 I'd prefer to stay with you, but I need to understand if there's a better rate available."

 Why it works: Shows loyalty, demonstrates you've done research, creates urgency, and opens door for counter-offers.